Warning: By law we cannot sell this product to anyone under 18, by placing an order with us you are confirming that you are over the age of 18.

 Vinification Details

-In the winery the fruit was completely de-stemmed, but not crushed, aiming for a significant percentage of intact berries in the ferment..
-The wine remained on skins post fermentation to optimise tannin extraction whilst locking in the deep, ruby colour.
-Drained and pressed; this wine was then aged in a mix of tank and French oak puncheons for nine months during which time it underwent a complete, natural malo-lactic fermentation.
+Ripe fruit was de-stemmed, but not crushed, to achieve a significant percentage of intact berries.
+Fruit was macerated cold prior to a 5 day fermentation.
+The wine remained on skins post fermentation to optimise tannin extraction whilst locking in the rich ruby colour.
+Drained and pressed; this wine was aged in a mix of stainless-steel tank and French oak puncheons for nine months during which time it underwent a complete malolactic fermentation.

 Units